qorix-group/process_description/process/process_areas/safety_analysis/guidance/dfa_failure_initiators.rst

     -
     - Medium
   * - CO_01_05
-    - Asymmetric information sent from a sender to multiple receivers, so that not all defined receivers have the same informations
+    - Asymmetric information sent from a sender to multiple receivers, so that not all defined receivers have the same information's
     -
     - Medium
   * - CO_01_06